HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 * eCR Now FHIR App or vendor developed solution
 * NCHS Data Store acting as a Data Receiver with FHIR capabilities
 * Knowledge Artifact Repository
-* Trust Service Provider

 ###### Interactions between Actors and Systems for Health Care Surveys
 This section outlines the high-level interactions between the various Actors and Systems listed above.
 These interactions are shown in Figure 2.3 along with the descriptions of each step.

-{% include img.html img="healthcare-survey-actors-and-systems.png" caption="Figure 2.3 - Healthcare Surveys Actors and Systems" %}
+{% include img.html img="healthcare-survey-actors-and-systems.png" caption="Figure 2.3 - National Health Care Surveys FHIR System" %}

 The descriptions for each step in the above diagram include:
 * Step 1: The National Center for Health Statistics (NCHS) Data Store (e.g., Data Receiver) creates a Knowledge Artifact and makes it available via the Knowledge Artifact Repository.